-Daniel Streim has a diverse civil and criminal practice that includes complex securities and financial services litigation, government investigations and enforcement actions, and corporate compliance counseling.
+Daniel Streim has a diverse civil and criminal practice that includes corporate compliance counseling, government investigations and enforcement actions, and complex business and financial services litigation.
+Dan has worked with clients across a wide array of industries, including tech, healthcare, and finance.

 Dan maintains a dedicated pro bono practice, and has represented clients in matters related to landlord-tenant rights, human trafficking, public international law, and veterans' benefits.